annnnnne0811/ProfileMe/README.md

+# Global Classroom Project

+Team members:
+- Alexandra Bud     | *add student no here when u can!*
+- Eilish Paseos     | *add student no here when u can!*
+- Mary Anne Flores  | C20461582
+- Stepan Chernobaev | *add student no here when u can!*

 # ProfileMe

 ProfileMe is a platform that helps individuals create short, personality driven profiles as a modern alternative to CVs.